sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 Here a lot is happening:

-- tract load the nnef registry relative to core operators
+- tract loads the NNEF registry relative to core operators
-- it then load the model
+- its then load the model
-- it declutter and optimize it  (thanks to the `-O`)
+- it declutters and optimize it  (thanks to the `-O`)
 - the `--allow-random-input` avoid us to provide a concrete input example
-- the `--profile` informs the cli that we want to observe the speed of it
+- the `--profile` informs the command-line that we want to observe the speed of it

 Output in stdout is composed of following sections in order: